ddovod/libkvs/README.md

 - Finer grain locking granularity on the hash table level
 - Finer grain locking granularity for mount/unmount operations
 - More optimal file structure for the hash table
+- Ability to mount single nodes from the volumes instead of whole subtree
 - Logs
 - Profile
 - More tests